AbasimaEtim/Northwind-Traders-2015-First-Quarter-Report-on-Power-BI/README.md

 - Northwind Traders should develop targeted marketing strategies to reach top-purchasing countries effectively, while also implementing promotions or advertising campaigns to boost sales in countries with lower purchasing rates.

-- Northwind Traders should prioritize improving their shipping companies to ensure timely and reliable delivery of products to customers as the month of May most product ordered were not shipped.
+- Northwind Traders should prioritize improving their shipping companies to ensure timely and reliable delivery of products to customers as in the month of May most product ordered were not shipped.